 The contact I’d made at the local ecommerce shop, Grow and Make, was a man named Will who was selling a few of my products online.
 I reached out and told him I was available for employment; was he hiring?
 He wrote back and to my surprise said yes, that he’d been thinking about bringing someone on to help him create and expand the DIY kits the company sold.
-It was a perfect opportunity—I could work from home, be creative, and continue expanding my making expertise.
+It was a perfect opportunity: I could work from home, be creative, and continue expanding my making expertise.
 I agreed immediately.
 Since the hours were few and the pay was low, I also enrolled in unemployment and used food stamps to make ends meet.
 I knew money would be tight, but our family did have the security of Chris’s job, and we were all committed to seeing where my little business might go.

 Since Will knew about my experience in the maker realm and was selling my Schmidt’s creations on his site with success, one of my first assignments was to create lotion-making kits.
 This was fun.
 Besides, I’d already done the heavy lifting with perfecting my own lotion recipe.
 I sourced and packaged the raw materials that went into the lotion recipe, wrote up and designed instructions for the customer, and procured the right packaging to present the kits.
 Sometimes we even filmed step-by-step videos in his kitchen (with me strategically avoiding any on-camera speaking obligations, of course).
-Will gave me a target profit margin for each project and I’d jump in.
+Will gave me a target profit margin for each project, and I’d jump in.
 It was an excellent opportunity for research and learning.
-Over time, I created lip balm, soap, hot sauce, candles, and herb growing kits.
+Over time, I created kits for making lip balm, soap, hot sauce, candles, and growing herbs.

 In the meantime, I also reached out to The One Stop Sustainability Shop and picked up a few hours managing the register.
 It was a basic, low-paying retail job, but I loved the opportunity to see customers interact with my own products on the shelf, and it was another opportunity to learn about this niche market and what people were looking for when it came to natural products.
 Later, I ended up proposing a business collaboration where the Grow and Make DIY kits could be stored, assembled, and sold at The One Stop Sustainability Shop.
 It felt like all of my endeavors were in sync, and all of them fed my new passion.
 Anything I earned was essentially the seed money for Schmidt’s.